 A simple, satisfying salad, with baby spinach, strawberries, mandarin oranges, almonds and goat cheese and with a homemade poppy seed dressing.

-I don’t know why I love this salad exactly.
-I suspect it has something to do with the fruit instead of vegetables.
-And then there’s goat cheese, that makes everything better in my books.
-And finally, I’m pretty sure it’s about the baby spinach.
-When it comes to greens, I’ll always take greens like spinach instead of lettuce.
+I am a huge fan of fruit instead of vegetables, when it comes to salads.
+And there’s goat cheese, that makes everything better in my books.
+And finally, when it comes to greens, I’ll always take greens like spinach instead of lettuce.

 And I certainly don’t want to forget the poppy seed dressing.
 The homemade poppy seed dressing is made without any mayo or other creamy additions.
 It’s simply oil, vinegar, some seasoning and a bit of sugar, that’s emulsified into a creamy-like concoction.
 Completely satisfying without the need for cream.